Print Recipe

-Pan-seared scallops served with truffle beurre blanc make up this elegant and sexy appetizer.
+Pan-seared scallops served with a truffle beurre blanc make up this elegant and sexy appetizer.

 Step 1: Making the Beurre Blanc